Propeller hub info, removal, and installation

 The aluminum hub is easily damaged by the improper the use of a puller so it must be carefully done and the directions here followed exactly.

+Attach the puller to the hub and tighten the center bolt on the puller by hand so that the puller is JUST snug.
 If the puller is tightened excessively, it will bend the hub and ruin it!
 This is why pullers must not be used in the usual way on aluminum parts.

 You want just enough force to slide the hub off the shaft after it is heated up.
-The puller applies uniform force to the hub which is difficult to do without it, especially if the hub is hot.
+The puller applies uniform force to the hub which is difficult to do without this tool, especially if the hub is hot.
 A wheel puller, bolt type, (below) is the safest to use because it pulls closer to the center of the hub and is less likely to bend the aluminum hub and damage it.

 wheel puller, bolt type